Independence drops mask order after just one week, cites confusion | NewsChannel 3-12

 Click here for updates on this story

-INDEPENDENCE, MO (KMOV) — The announcement from the City of Independence Tuesday was sudden and brief with little explanation of why a mandate would be lifted so soon after being imposed.
+INDEPENDENCE, MO (KCTV) — The announcement from the City of Independence Tuesday was sudden and brief with little explanation of why a mandate would be lifted so soon after being imposed.

 “Following careful consideration, we are rescinding the public health order and returning to the public health advisory, which strongly encourages masks in all indoor spaces, regardless of vaccination status,” Mayor Eileen Weir said in a statement emailed shortly before 2 p.m.